BeastNeedsMoreTorque/primaries-2016/README.md

 You can use or ignore each level of the cache using the following commands:

 * To force-update the cache, run `script/build-primaries-from-scratch`.
-* To update only what's needed, run `script/update-primaries`.
+* To update only what's needed, run `script/update-primaries YYYY-MM-DD`, where `YYYY-MM-DD` is the date of elections.
+This will update delegate and vote counts so they are the most recent.
 * To rebuild HTML/JSON after code changes, relying entirely on cached data, run `script/build-primaries`.
 * To serve at [http://localhost:3000](http://localhost:3000) and rebuild every time code changes, run `script/serve`.
+This will also call `rspec` whenever code changes, so you can't help but see test results :).